Updated: Jul 20

 Since February I have immersed myself in the research and media on intuitive eating, health at every size, body positivity, anti-diet activism, and the movement to abolish discrimination and oppression based on body size.
 The more I learn, and hear women’s stories, the more committed I have become to peace and freedom with food and body image.
 And committing to trusting the body’s innate wisdom to guide our choices about eating, movement, relationships, work.
 This runs totally counter to “wellness culture” with its rules about clean eating and “fitness,” (which is really just another word for thinness but with muscles).

 But there are limits to my transformation.
-I am fully committed intellectually to what I now call body kindness.
+I am fully committed intellectually to being at peace with my body.
 Emotionally, though, it’s been a hell of a lot harder.
 This is the part that we don’t hear about in the anti-diet books, podcasts, and Instagram feeds.
 It is terrifying – after a life of fearing becoming “fat” above nearly all else – to suddenly find myself in a larger body with no intention of shrinking it back down.

 That’s hard to admit – that I am afraid of being fat.
 I’ve been conscious of the social and political implications of our oppressive beauty standards since I was in grad school in the early 1990s studying history and women’s studies.
 My PhD work focused on inequalities of gender, race, and class.
 I wrote a doctoral dissertation on the stigma and suffering endured by women who had babies “out-of-wedlock” in the decades before the “sexual revolution” in the 1960s and 1970s.
 In the terminology of the day, they were “illegitimately pregnant.”
 They had violated the conventional standards of moral womanhood and thus were not afforded the same rights and privileges as married mothers.